 If you want to use and test bleeding edge code please checkout the

 The new features and fixes will be merged from

-master after a release candidate period before each release.
+stable after a release candidate period before each release.

 develop branch is unstable, and breaks on average once a month for at most 24 hours until a patch is submitted and merged.

 Be sure to pull frequently if you choose the

 Considerations before upgrading Friendica

 Starting from MySQL version 5.7.4, the IGNORE keyword in ALTER TABLE statements is ignored.
 This prevents automatic table deduplication if a UNIQUE index is added to a Friendica table's structure.
 If a DB update fails for you while creating a UNIQUE index, make sure to manually deduplicate the table before trying the update again.

 There are two main ways of doing it, either by manually removing the duplicates or by recreating the table.